 After we turn this page, there are still ramifications and much more to come whether some of us are here for the sequel or ready for the road.

 At this time and beyond, we are to keep our spiritual eyes open, remain in fervent prayer, walk in faith and ask God for His wisdom, not ours.
 As a work-in-progress who sometimes slips while climbing, i’m in no position to collectively calm anyone, but i can point you in the right direction and hope you’ll heed.

-If you don’t have one already, PLEASE get a bible (ideally in print, but online is fine for now) and start to read it daily.
-While it’s important to wash our hands, it’s way more important to be washed with God’s pure Word.
+If you don’t have one already, PLEASE get a bible (with all verses in tact – ideally in print, but online is fine for now) and start to read it daily.
+While it’s important to wash our hands in general, it’s way more important to be washed with God’s pure Word.

 All of this was in the memo!
 And there’s more.